Close

 5. Medications

-Suppose itchy feet are caused by psoriasis or eczema.
-In that case, it is recommended to check with the doctor before using any medications as they may not be safe to be used during pregnancy, and your doctor can help one find safer substitutes.
+Suppose early pregnancy itchy feet are caused by psoriasis or eczema.
+In that case, it is recommended to check with the doctor before using any medications as they may not be safe to use during pregnancy, and your doctor can help you find safer substitutes.
 One favored treatment for psoriasis during pregnancy is ultraviolet B phototherapy.

 Home Remedies for Itchy Feet During Pregnancy

 There are various home remedies for ways to relieve itchy feet during pregnancy.
-A few of them are:
+A few of them are (5):

 Tips to Keep Feet Healthy During Pregnancy